 Categorization Open Ended Response General New Mexico already has the ability to do this with the Office of the State Engineer.
 If they would just in force the rules and regulations that they currently have.
 I don't agree with creating more rules and spending more tax dollars on trying to fix a problem that could be fixed with the current administration if it had the proper leadership.
+General Water rights are owned by the land owner let them be stewards Not a individual/group of people who have NO skin (ownership) in some kind of game you want to play.
+General The document anticipates that Native American issues will be incorporated.
+They should not have that control.
+Their control should be limited to treaty and settlement obligations.
+Beyond that, they should have no higher rights than anyone else.
 Other Gigantic water rights grab, by our Government.